dustywhite7/Econ8320/SlidesCode/9 - Scipy and Optimization.md

 <br>

-Each partial derivative tells us how $f$ changes as we move in a particular dimension **all else constant**.
+Each partial derivative tells us how $f$ changes as we move in a particular dimension **while remaining stationary in the other**.

 ---